Clomipramine: Serotonergic activity

-Clomipramine is a very strong SRI.
+Clomipramine is an extremely strong SRI by all accounts.
 Its affinity for the SERT was reported in one study using human tissues to be 0.14 nM, which is considerably higher than that of other TCAs.
 For example, the TCAs with the next highest affinities for the SERT in the study were imipramine, amitriptyline, and dosulepin (dothiepin), with Ki values of 1.4 nM, 4.3 nM, and 8.3 nM, respectively.
 In addition, clomipramine has a terminal half-life that is around twice as long as that of amitriptyline and imipramine.
 In spite of these differences however, clomipramine is used clinically at the same usual dosages as other serotonergic TCAs (100–200 mg/day).
+Some health authorities recommend daily dosage is in the range of 30 to 75 mg in single or divided doses.
+Initial dosage should be 10 mg/day with gradual increments to 30–150 mg/day in divided doses or as a single dose at bedtime.
+Health Canada recommends maximum dose for outpatients is preferred at 200 mg/day.
+Sustained-release 75 mg formulation may be preferable at doses above 150 mg/day (i.e. 200 mg to 250 mg/day).
 It achieves typical circulating concentrations that are similar in range to those of other TCAs but with an upper limit that is around twice that of amitriptyline and imipramine.
 For these reasons, clomipramine is the most potent SRI among the TCAs and is far stronger as an SRI than other TCAs at typical clinical dosages.
-In addition, clomipramine is more potent as an SRI than any selective serotonin reuptake inhibitors (SSRIs), it is more potent than paroxetine, which is the strongest SSRI.
+In addition, clomipramine is more potent as an SRI than any selective serotonin reuptake inhibitors (SSRIs); it is more potent than paroxetine, which is the strongest SSRI.